 Harry was fussed over, pampered, he had everything done for him and it only got worse when an angry Clint woke up and hunted down Natasha to yell at her for drugging him before he realised that Harry was sat right there.
 It was a bit stifling, but he endured it until he begged off, saying he was tired and was going to bed.

 The Tower had been completely fixed up and nothing remained to show that it had been attacked, but Harry knew.
 He could remember it vividly and he got angry with himself.
 He forced the memories away as he climbed into his bed after changing and he made sure the crutches were within reach and that his wand was under his pillow.
-He would not be caught out again without it like he had when he had been abducted the first time.
+He would not be caught out again without it like he had when he had been abducted the first time and now after this latest attack, he was not going to let it out of his reach, if the Tower was attacked in the night, he didn't want to spend precious time fumbling through his suitcase for it.

 Clint became like his own personal shadow after that and Harry found it very, very strange that suddenly the Avengers didn't have team building exercises or any sort of briefing at all now.
 Tony blamed his heavy work load, Bruce blamed a breakthrough in his research, Thor just shrugged, Steve blushed and Clint and Natasha were surprisingly released from their S.H.I.E.L.D duties for reasons they claimed 'they couldn't divulge.'
 Harry wasn't fooled and he wasn't sure how he felt about it, but after another session with the psychiatrist, he wasn't in the best of moods.